donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

   * checking known on-chain addresses to ***find certain tokens, values, and UUTs***
   * ***starting a transaction***, or joining one already in progress
   * contributing a value, or a token or ***UUT into a transaction***, computing correct values, and ensuring the right contract-scripts are triggered
-    - these can call into "on-chain" Helios code to ensure key business logic has a single point of origination
+    - these off-chain functions can also call into "on-chain" Helios code, ensuring ***single-point-of-truth for key business logic***
   * ***returning a UUT*** to its point of origin so it can be used next time
   * failing to build a transaction if the current user doesn't have access to the key inputs for the needed transaction